- Search The Registry

 - My Account

 *On this date in 1952, Gebhart v.
 Belton was ruled.
-This was a case decided by the Delaware Court of Chancery and affirmed by the Delaware Supreme Court in the same year.
+This case was decided by the Delaware Court of Chancery and affirmed by the Delaware Supreme Court in the same year.

-In the remaining Brown cases, Federal District Courts all found segregation constitutional, though some judges questioned its effects on African American students.
+Federal District Courts found segregation constitutional in the remaining Brown cases, though some judges questioned its effects on African American students.